 - Diversify clients: Working for multiple clients can help demonstrate that you are truly self-employed rather than dependent on one company.

-- Maintain autonomy: Make sure your working arrangement shows you have flexibility in deciding how the work is done.
+- Maintain autonomy: Make sure your working arrangement shows you have flexibility in determining your workflow, work location, and how the work is done.

 For companies, misclassifying freelancers can result in penalties, back taxes, and additional social security contributions.
-It’s therefore vital for businesses to ensure that they are compliant with the DBA Act when hiring freelancers.
+It is therefore vital for businesses to ensure that they are compliant with the DBA Act when hiring freelancers.

 Here are some practical steps for companies: